Last Updated: January 2018

-If you’re a fan of French press coffee, then you might already know that the quality and consistency of your coffee grind has a huge influence on the way your cup tastes.
-Choosing the best coffee grinder for French press in 2017 does not have to be a daunting task as long as you know what you’re looking for.
-Below is a guide that will help you discover the absolute best grinder for French press, whether you prefer an inexpensive hand grinder or a luxurious electric model.
+If you’re a fan of French press coffee, then you might already know that the quality and consistency of your coffee grind has a huge influence on the way your coffee tastes.
+Choosing the best coffee grinder for French press in 2018 does not have to be a daunting task as long as you know what you’re looking for.
+Below is a guide that will help you discover the absolute best grinder for French press coffee, whether you prefer an inexpensive hand grinder or a luxurious electric model.

 Table of contents